Stable Big Bang formation for Einstein's equations: The complete sub-critical regime

-Our method could likely be adapted to prove stable Big Bang formation in other models that are not, strictly speaking, covered in the present paper.
+Our approach could likely be adapted to prove stable Big Bang formation in other models that are not, strictly speaking, covered in the present paper.
 We mention here some interesting cases.

-{\bf The stiff-fluid model, for $\mydim \geq3$.} This matter model reduces to the scalar field matter model in the case of vanishing vorticity.
+{\bf $\bullet$ The stiff-fluid model, for $\mydim \geq 3$.} This matter model reduces to the scalar field matter model in the case of vanishing vorticity.
 In \cite{RodSp2}, stable Big Bang formation was proved in the special case $\mydim = 3$ for the background FLRW solution, in which $\widetilde{q}_1=\widetilde{q}_2=\widetilde{q}_3 = 1/3$, and the presence of matter is needed to ensure the validity of the Kasner exponent constraints \eqref{sumpi}.

-{\bf Polarized $\mathbb{T}^2$-symmetry.} We already mentioned that Kasner-like singularities have been constructed \cite{IK,ABIL} in this symmetry class.
-It contains vacuum spacetimes with two orthogonal, spacelike, Killing vectorfields $X,Y$ that commute, and it is more general than the polarized Gowdy class in that the twist constants, measuring the obstruction to the integrability of the 2-dimensional orthogonal planes to $X,Y$, do not vanish.
-Although this is a more restrictive class than polarized $U(1)$-symmetry, in the sense that it contains two Killing vector fields instead of one, it is not covered by the present paper, since neither of $X,Y$ need be hypersurface-orthogonal.